New low-end model launched, but remaining lineup unchanged.

 All of the iMacs now come with 802.11ac Wi-Fi, and when connected to one of Apple's new 802.11ac base stations, wireless performance is three times faster than with 802.11n.
 802.11ac supports a theoretical transfer rate of 1.3 gigabits per second, a huge improvement over the 450 megabits per second of 802.11n.

-While the iMacs all come equipped with a traditional 1 TB Serial ATA hard drive, they can be upgraded with either a Fusion Drive or pure flash storage.
+While all iMacs with the exception of the new low-end model (500 GB) come equipped with a traditional 1 TB Serial ATA hard drive, they can be upgraded with either a Fusion Drive or pure flash storage.
 First introduced last year, Apple's Fusion Drive system combines a relatively small amount of flash storage with a traditional spinning hard drive, offering in large amounts of storage with faster performance.
 Frequently used items are kept ready in flash storage, while infrequently accessed items are stored on the slower traditional hard drive.

 Apple's flash storage options (including its Fusion Drives) are now PCIe-based, resulting in much faster read/write times.
 In the MacBook Air, the PCIe flash storage had read/write times of almost 800 MB/s, a major improvement over the previous generation.